LieBtrau/electronics-design-data/components/pmic.md

   * input OVLO
   * Not suitable for battery applications (high quiescent current)

-  For low Iq : LM74610-Q1 Zero IQ Reverse Polarity Protection Smart Diode Controller
+  For zero Iq : LM74610-Q1 Zero IQ Reverse Polarity Protection Smart Diode Controller
+  * not ground referenced
+  * will temporarily turn mosfet off to recharge capacitor.
+So the output voltage will drop during this time.
+  * at low currents (<1mA), the NMOS will not turn on.

   # LED Driver
   4.4mm wide TSSOP-24 package, 16 outputs, max.
 5.5V, serializable via SPI